-The Associate of Arts degree in Psychology for Transfer The Associate of Arts degree in Psychology for Transfer provides students an overview of the major fields in psychology and examines behavior, growth, development and the well-being of individuals.
+The Associate of Arts degree in Psychology for Transfer provides students an overview of the major fields in psychology and examines behavior, growth, development and the well-being of individuals.
 The program offers students a comprehensive education in the content and method of the discipline.
 A variety of courses allow students to expand their intellectual horizons.